 |Section & Cover||Silver||Gold||Platinum|

-While Safaris are enjoyed by hundreds of people every year, and are a safe and fun activity for the family to enjoy as well, there are obviously inherent risks.
+While a Safari is enjoyed by hundreds of people yearly and is a safe and fun activity for the family, there are inherent risks.

-- Injuries or fatalities occurring as a result of contact with dangerous or poisonous animals are very rare, although they do occur.
+- Injuries or fatalities resulting from contact with dangerous or poisonous animals are infrequent, although they do occur.

-- Remember that the animals you come across are wild and dangerous, and thus are unpredictable.
+- Remember that the animals you encounter are wild and dangerous and thus unpredictable.

 - There have been cases of Elephants and other animals charging and causing injuries and fatalities as a result.
 However, these are rare and extremely unlikely to occur.